 Clark Kent is now involved with Lois Lane.
 As his step-parents, the Kents, visit Metropolis, Clark takes Lois to meet them but anguishes over whether or not he should tell her that he is Superman.
 At the same time, an asteroid appears from space, demolishing a space shuttle and then landing in the ocean.
 As both Lex Luthor and the Atlanteans send people to the underwater crash site to investigate, a creature emerges that demolishes everything in its path.
 The Justice League go up against the creature and are defeated.
 Superman comes to the fight but in doing so faces his toughest opponent yet.

 The Death of Superman (1992-3) was the top-selling DC comic-book of all time.
 Spread over seven different titles with threads that ran through thirty different individual stories, it sold some three million copies and is still the third top-selling individual comic-book of all time.
 It produced a sea change in the comics industry with both DC and Marvel switching to a series of Big Event stories wherein major characters were killed, resurrected or incapacitated on a regular basis.
-The Death of Superman is such an influential storyline that it has been adapted to film no less than twice before this in the previous animated film Superman: Doomsday (2007) and in the live-action Batman V Superman: Dawn of Justice (2016).
+The Death of Superman is such an influential storyline that it has been adapted to film no less than four times before this in the previous animated film Superman: Doomsday (2007), the feature-length fan film Superman: Requiem (2011) and in the live-action Batman V Superman: Dawn of Justice (2016) and Justice League (2017), plus the subsequent Zack Snyder’s Justice League (2021).

 The Death of Superman is a solid DC Original Animated Movie.
 Some of the more recent entries have been a little lacklustre, principally due to director Sam Liu, who is notedly relegated to co-director position here.
 The plot is on the slighter side – there is not too much more to the latter half than the Justice League (but mostly Superman) and Doomsday beating the crap out of each other.
 The one thing that the film gains that the original comic-book did not have is the whole story arc about Lois and Clark being involved and his decision to reveal his secret identity to her just before the attack by Doomsday (something that had predated The Death of Superman event by a year in the comic-books).

-Even though you feel as though the film could have given more in the story department, Sam Liu and co-director Jake Castorena, a former storyboard artist on various DC animated films and tv series who had previously solo-directed Scooby-Doo & Batman: The Brave and the Bold (2018), create some epic-sized superheroic action that thrill in all the ways it used to back in the era of the various Bruce Timm tv series.
+Even though you feel as though the film could have given more in the story department, Sam Liu and co-director Jake Castorena, a former storyboard artist on various DC animated films and tv series who had previously solo-directed Scooby-Doo & Batman: The Brave and the Bold (2018) and subsequently made Batman vs Teenage Mutant Ninja Turtles (2019), create some epic-sized superheroic action that thrill in all the ways it used to back in the era of the various Bruce Timm tv series.
 The actual scenes of Superman’s death are played for all the epic pathos that the film can wring out of them.